 When renting a car, make sure that you have sufficient insurance cover, in particular, liability insurance.

-A valid international driving licence is recommended.
+A valid international driving license is recommended.

 Special instructions for conduct

 Except at tourist hotspots, caution is advised when taking photographs.
 The indigenous population in particular does not like to be photographed, even if people are not directly photographed.
 In case of doubt, permission should be requested before taking photographs.